 The system of banking in Germany is a ‘three-pillar’ banking system made up of private commercial banks (this is the largest sector, and it makes up for about 40% of banking properties), the public savings banks, and co-operative banks.
 These banks exist alongside international banks and a growing number of new online banks.

-There is only an insignificant number of large, centralized banks, with most of the banks in Germany being smaller county-based banks.
+There is only an insignificant number of the largest banks in Germany, with most of the banks in Germany being smaller county-based banks.

-Below are the five biggest banks in Germany.
+Below are the TOP-10 biggest banks in Germany.

 1. Deutsche Bank